paolocosta/xahl-node/README.md

 This script will take the standard Xahau node install (non-docker version) and supplement it with the necessary configuration to provide a TLS secured RPC/WSS endpoint using Nginx.

+This script is automating the manual steps in here, please review for more information about the process: https://github.com/go140point6/xahl-info/blob/main/setup-xahaud-node.md

 # Table of Contents
 ---